Mykola Velychkivsky: World War II and later life

-During Nazi occupation from 1941 to 1942 he was the rector of the Kiev Polytechnic Institute, but did not actually work.
-He also worked as a director of the Institute of Economics, Statistics and Geography at the Ukrainian Academy of Sciences in Kiev.
+During Nazi occupation from 1941 to 1942 he was the rector of the Kyiv Polytechnic Institute, but did not actually work.
+He also worked as a director of the Institute of Economics, Statistics and Geography at the Ukrainian Academy of Sciences in Kyiv.

-As a non-party figure, he became the chairman of the Ukrainian National Council in Kiev, established on October 5, 1941, by the Ouns of the Melnik direction.
+As a non-party figure, he became the chairman of the Ukrainian National Council in Kyiv, established on 5 October 1941, by the branch of the Organisation of Ukrainian Nationalists led by Andriy Melnyk.
 In its structure and political orientation, the Ukrainian National Council (UNС) reminded the Central Council of the times of the Ukrainian People's Republic.
 This symbolized the continuity of the state tradition.
 The UNC consisted of 130 delegates who represented all Ukrainian lands and was not a one-party formation.
-It was composed of members with different political positions, from hetmans to nationalists.
+It was composed of members with different political positions, from Hetmanists to nationalists.
 The core was the presidium, which, besides Velychkivsky, included engineer Anton Baranovsky, geologist Ivan Dubina, and OUN leader Osip Boidunik.

-At a press conference, together with Bagaziy and Melnik they proclaimed that there was only one legal chairman of Ukraine, as well as the restoration of Ukrainian statehood, which was negatively received by the German authorities.
-On February 6, 1942, the Kiev Gestapo arrested Velychkivsky, but the Reichsminster of the occupied eastern territories, Alfred Rosenberg, ordered him released from prison.
-From 1942 to 1943 he worked as a scientific adviser and professor of training courses at the Ukrainian Corporation (Scientific Institute of Agrarian and Agricultural Organization) in Kiev.
+At a press conference, together with Kyiv mayor Volodymyr Bahaziy and Melnyk they proclaimed that there was only one legal chairman of Ukraine, as well as the restoration of Ukrainian statehood, which was negatively received by the German authorities.
+On 6 February 1942, the Kyiv Gestapo arrested Velychkivsky, but the Reichsminster of the occupied eastern territories, Alfred Rosenberg, ordered him released from prison.
+From 1942 to 1943 he worked as a scientific adviser and professor of training courses at the Ukrainian Corporation (Scientific Institute of Agrarian and Agricultural Organization) in Kyiv.
 From 1943 he stayed illegally in Lutsk, Uman and Lviv.